zl4yy/micropython/ports/tiva_c/README.md

 	gpio.input(gpio.sw1)
 	gpio.read(gpio.sw1)

-Pins are encoded by Port and Pin number.
-Ex: PC5 is 35 (Port C =3 and pin 5), PA2 is 12, PE7 is 57...

 ## LCD 5110 Control (PD8544)
 Interfacing settings (hard or soft SPI, pins) need to be set in the source code.
 Example usage: